Tubbias/JTH_TKAAA/README.md

 # JTH_TKAAA

-This repository contains implementations of various computer vision algorithms in the course "JTH_TKAAA - Computer Vision" at Jönköping University.
+This repository contains implementations of various computer vision algorithms in the course "JTH_T2KAAA - Building Advanced AI Systems" at Jönköping University.

 First install the requirements: